ivanov-gv/zpcg/README.md

 ### Cached keyboard from the previous version

 Telegram allows developers to use keyboards.
 However, it is cached in the users device telegram instance.
-Even though if it is no longer supported, the users might still attempt to use an old cached version of the keyboard.
+Even though if it may no longer be supported, the users might still attempt to use an old cached version of the keyboard.
 As a remedy, the keyboard is deleted with the first message received from the new version.
 For an efficient cleanup, consider clearing the cached keyboard with